joncrlsn/pgrun/README.md

 If you have a ~/.pgpass file, pgrun will attempt to pull password from there.

 Environment variables are:
-  * DBHOST : host name where database is running (default is localhost)
+  * PGHOST     : host name where database is running (default is localhost)
-  * DBPORT : port database is listening on (default is 5432)
+  * PGPORT     : port database is listening on (default is 5432)
-  * DBNAME : database you want to update
+  * PGDATABASE : database you want to update
   * DBUSER     : user in postgres you'll be executing the commands as
-  * DBPASS : password for the user
+  * DBPASSWORD : password for the user

 Program flags (these match the psql arguments):
   * -f  : (required) file path to the SQL to run